How to Effectively Network in the Charity Sector

 Research the causes that mean something to you and find out what charities are looking for volunteers.
 It can help you discover a sense of purpose and even shape the direction of your charity career.
 And you get to be that extra pair of hands that many charity organisations so desperately need.
 So, it’s a win-win situation for you and the organisation.

-2. Attend an online event
+2. Attend a conference or event

 It means more opportunities to meet people from different types of charities.
 You can even target an event that’s of interest to you.
 Most of these events will have talks from different industry leaders, so don’t be afraid to message them and ask them questions.